Keningau

 Keningau (Pekan Keningau) is the capital of the Keningau District in the Interior Division of Sabah, Malaysia.
 It is the fifth-largest town in Sabah, as well one of the oldest.
 Keningau is between Tambunan and Tenom.
 The town had an estimated population of 173,130.
+Dusuns, Muruts and Lundayehs are the major ethnic groups in Keningau.

 Etymology and history

 The name Keningau is derived from the locally-abundant Javanese cinnamon tree (Cinnamomum burmannii) which is locally known as koningau.
 The tree is known as 'Kayu Manis' in Malay and is sometimes referred to as the 'king of spices'.
 Its bark was collected by the British North Borneo Company to be sold as a spice.
 During the British colonial era, Keningau was one of the most important administrative centres in British North Borneo.

 The Japanese used Keningau as one of its main administrative centres during their occupation of North Borneo in World War II.

 Town divisions

 Keningau 1

 The Keningau 1 is south of the Keningau Town.
 There is a vibrant commercial district with some of historical 'shop-houses.'